Elemend/Vein-Miner-Unified/README.md

 If errors occur, let me know.

-# Updated 09.05.2019
+# Updated 07.07.2019

-Updated the Advancement Tab to the latest standard.
+Fixed tools with 0 durability being able to veinmine and getting wrong itemdrops.